 Fructose intolerance is defined as a subjective –reported intolerance to a normal load of fructose intake.
 FM is a similar concept, but mainly based on the abnormal intestinal absorption of fructose measured by a fructose breath test.
 The two concepts are used interchangeably in the literature and most likely describe the same medical condition.

-Peer review
+Peer-review

 Although the findings of this study replicate commonsense practice, this is a useful addition to literature in these days of evidence-based medicine.
 The sequence the authors followed is historically what happened with the lactose-intolerance studies, where the focus shifted from mucosal lactase measurements to lactose tolerance curves to symptom analysis